-Worship and RE
+Worship and Religious Education

 Our identity as a Church of England School lies at the heart of our ethos and we enjoy close links with our school church, St. Thomas’ in Lydiate.
 Our commitment to sharing our Christian identity is embedded within our Vision and Values and the curriculum as a whole.